bytebase/bytebase.com-old/content/docs/en/features/schema-review/column-required.md

 ## How the rule works

-Bytebase defaults all tables meet the requirements.
-If SQL tries to create a table don't have all columns or drop required column, Bytebase considers this rule to be violated.
+Bytebase defaults all tables to meet the requirements.
+If the SQL tries to define a table not having all the required columns or attempts to drop the required column, Bytebase considers this rule to be violated.

 ## Support instance engine